-Any gains or losses arising from changes in the fair value of derivatives are taken directly to the consolidated Statement of Profit and Loss. except for the effective portion of cash flow hedges, which is recognised in OCI and later reclassified to profit or loss when the hedge item affects profit or loss or treated as basis adjustment if a hedged forecast transaction subsequently results in the recognition of a nonfinancial asset or non-financial liability.
+Any gains or losses arising from changes in the fair value of derivatives are taken directly to the consolidated Statement of Profit and Loss. except for the effective portion of cash flow for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

+hedges, which is recognised in OCI and later reclassified to profit or loss when the hedge item affects profit or loss or treated as basis adjustment if a hedged forecast transaction subsequently results in the recognition of a nonfinancial asset or non-financial liability.